 Compare the new projects’ effort and cost planning with the remaining capacity and budgets available.
 This is about finding out which project could start when.

-It will be necessary to plan out the new projects roughly.
+It will be necessary to plan all new projects roughly.
 Thus, the resource requirements along the timeline become apparent.
 Planning should not be down to persons but to skills.
 This will keep the effort lower.

 Struggling with resource planning?
-Read about resource planning in project management.
+Read about project resource management.